United Nations Stabilisation Mission in Haiti

-On 13 April 2017, the United Nations Security Council announced that the mission would end in October 2017.
+On April 13, 2017, amid growing controversy over the conduct of the mission and its personnel, the United Nations Security Council announced that the mission would end in October 2017.
 It was replaced by a much smaller follow-up mission, the United Nations Mission for Justice Support in Haiti (MINUJUSTH), which itself concluded in 2019.

 Background

+MINUSTAH was established by United Nations Security Council Resolution 1542 on 30 April 2004 because the Security Council deemed the situation in Haiti to be a threat to international peace and security in the region.
 According to its mandate from the UN Security Council, MINUSTAH was required to concentrate the use of its resources, including civilian police, on increasing security and protection during the electoral period and to assist with the restoration and maintenance of the rule of law, public safety and public order in Haiti.
-MINUSTAH was established by United Nations Security Council Resolution 1542 on 30 April 2004 because the Security Council deemed the situation in Haiti to be a threat to international peace and security in the region.
-In 2004, UN peacekeepers entered Cité Soleil in an attempt to gain control of the area and end the anarchy.
+In 2004, UN peacekeepers entered Cité Soleil in an attempt to gain control of the area and restore stability.

+The President of Guatemala also sent a small police delegation attached to TOMINUSHTA as translators.

-In 2004, independent human rights organizations accused the Haitian National Police (HNP) and sometimes MINUSTAH of atrocities against civilians.
+Independent human rights organizations accused the Haitian National Police (HNP) and sometimes MINUSTAH of atrocities against civilians.
 It is still argued if any, or how many civilians were killed as a by-product of MINUSTAH crackdowns on criminals operating from slums.
 The UN and MINUSTAH expressed deep regret for any loss of life during operations.